 Students are led through primary series up to Navasana (boat pose) and then Intermediate series poses are added on.
-Less experienced students only practising up to Navasana are given the option to stop here and close their practice, or observe students learning the sequencing of intermediate series and rejoin the class for the closing sequence.
+Less experienced students only practicing up to Navasana are given the option to stop here and close their practice, or observe students learning the sequencing of intermediate series and rejoin the class for the closing sequence.

 Primary series is forward folding and hip opening while intermediate series is more back bending.
 It is important in strengthening your back and compliments your primary series practice.
 It is necessary to be practicing full primary series before advancing to intermediate series.